Characterization of the equivalence of robustification and regularization in linear and matrix regression: A robust perspective of linear regression

 \subsection{Uncertain regression}

 We now turn our attention to uncertain linear regression problems and regularization.
 The starting point for our discussion is the standard problem

 where $\y\in\R^m$ and $\X\in\R^{m\times n}$ are data and $g$ is some convex function, typically a norm.
 For example, $g=\ell_2$ is least squares, while $g=\ell_1$ is known as least absolute deviation (LAD).
-In favor of models which mitigate the effects of overfitting these are often replaced by the regularization problem
+In favor of models which mitigate the effects of overfitting these are often replaced by the \emph{regularization} problem

-where $h:\R^n\to\R$ is some function, typically taken to be convex.
+where $h:\R^n\to\R$ is some penalty function, typically taken to be convex.
 This approach often aims to address overfitting by penalizing the complexity of the model, measured as $h(\bb)$.
+(For a more formal treatment using Hilbert space theory, see \cite{bousquet,bauschke}.)
 For example, taking $g=\ell_2^2$ and $h = \ell_2^2$, we recover the so-called regularized least squares (RLS), also known as ridge regression \cite{hastie}.
-The choice of $g=\ell_2^2$ and $h=\ell_1$ leads to Lasso, or least absolute shrinkage and selection operator, introduced in the seminal work of \cite{tibshirani}.
+The choice of $g=\ell_2^2$ and $h=\ell_1$ leads to Lasso, or least absolute shrinkage and selection operator, introduced in \cite{tibshirani}.
 Lasso is often employed in scenarios where the solution $\bb$ is desired to be sparse, i.e., $\bb$ has very few nonzero entries.
+Broadly speaking, regularization can take much more general forms; for our purposes, we restrict our attention to regularization that appears in the penalized form above.

-In contrast to this approach, one may alternatively wish to re-examine the nominal regression problem $\min_{\bb}g(\y-\X\bb)$ and instead attempt to solve this taking into account noise in the data matrix $\X$.
-This approach often takes the form
+In contrast to this approach, one may alternatively wish to re-examine the nominal regression problem $\min_{\bb}g(\y-\X\bb)$ and instead attempt to solve this taking into account adversarial noise in the data matrix $\X$.
+As in \cite{ghaoui,al1,al2,RObook,xu}, this approach may take the form

 where the set $\U\sub\R^{m\times n}$ characterizes the user's belief about uncertainty on the data matrix $\X$.
 This set $\U$ is known in the language of robust optimization \cite{RObook,ROsurvey} as an uncertainty set and the inner maximization problem $\max_{\D\in\U} g(\y-(\X+\D)\bb)$ takes into account the worst-case error (measured via $g$) over $\U$.
 We call such a procedure \emph{robustification} because it attempts to immunize or robustify the regression problem from structural uncertainty in the data.
-Such a procedure is one of the key tenets of the area of robust optimization \cite{RObook,ROsurvey}.
+Such an adversarial or ``worst-case'' procedure is one of the key tenets of the area of robust optimization \cite{RObook,ROsurvey}.